Dolly Castro Rocks Pink Bra & Short Shorts In Rare Photo With Her 16-Year-Old Daughter

 “Twice the reason to stay at home,” one fan wrote, adding a heart emoji to the end of their comment.

 “Picture perfect!!!
 You two look like sisters.
-Double the beauty!,” another commented.
+Double the beauty!” another commented.

 “Beautiful Mom and Daughter,” a third admirer added alongside a flame emoji.